ASAGA: Asynchronous Parallel SAGA: Conclusions and future work

 \subsubsection{Acknowledgments}

-We would like to thank Xinghao Pan for sharing with us their implementation of \KROMAGNON.
+We would like to thank Xinghao Pan for sharing with us their implementation of \KROMAGNON, as well as Alberto Chiappa for spotting a typo in the proof.
 This work was partially supported by a Google Research Award and the MSR-Inria Joint Center.
 FP acknowledges financial support from from the chaire {\em \'Economie des nouvelles donn\'ees} with the {\em data science} joint research initiative with the {\em fonds AXA pour la recherche}.

 \fontsize{11}{13} \selectfont

 \paragraph{Appendix Outline:} \begin{itemize} \item In Appendix~\ref{apx:ProblematicExample}, we give a simple example illustrating why the ``After Write'' approach can break the crucial unbiasedness condition~\eqref{eq:unbiasedness} needed for standard convergence proofs. \item In Appendix~\ref{apxA}, we adapt the proof from~\citet{qsaga} to prove Theorem~\ref{th1}, our convergence result for serial Sparse \SAGA. \item In Appendix~\ref{apxB}, we first give a detailed outline and then the complete details for the proof of convergence for~\ASAGA\ (Theorem~\ref{thm:convergence}) as well as its linear speedup regimes (Corollary~\ref{thm:bigdata}). \item In Appendix~\ref{apx:AER}, we analyze additional experimental results, including a comparison of serial \SAGA\ algorithms and a look at ``theoretical speedups'' for \ASAGA. \item In Appendix~\ref{apxD}, we take a closer look at the $\overlap$ constant.
 We argue that it encompasses more complexity than is usually implied in the literature, as additional results that we present indicate. \item In Appendix~\ref{apxC}, we compare the lagged updates implementation of \SAGA\ with our sparse algorithm, and explain why adapting the former to the asynchronous setting is difficult. \item In Appendix~\ref{apxE}, we give additional details about the datasets and our implementation. \end{itemize}